wmira/blazer/README.md

 # B2 Session

-You can use the createB2 call to manually call a b2 api directly but if you blazer from some sort of an app then it would be good to have some facility to help you do automatic retries and token keys management.
+You can use the createB2 function to manually call a b2 api but if you use blazer from some sort of a server app, then it would be convenient to have some facility to help you do automatic retries and token keys management.
 The createB2Session calls does that exactly.